mrodberg/Rodberg-Capstone/README.md

 ## Repo Navigation

 The repo is set up with the Final Notebook as end product that shows all the steps discussed previously in more detail.
 A git ignore is included to exclude large files along with various png images used for README purposes.
+A working notebook is also included but was only used for purposes of experimentation and not final evaluation.